 - Reset the model to its original state after you've hidden or faded structures.

-- Use the Whiteboard tool to draw on the model.
+- Use the Draw tool to draw on the model.

 Click once on an anatomical structure to highlight it and draw the user's attention to it.
 Double-click on a structure to "fly to" it, or zoom in on it and center it on the screen.